ranahemantkumar/bom-docker/README.md

 2. Redux compiled temp data is also stored in boomea-docker/temp folder

 ## Stop Process
-To stop containers open new terminal, navigate to {root directory}/ucserver and use following command:
+To stop containers open new terminal, navigate to {root directory}/ucserver and use following command:<br/>
     ```sh
     $ boomea-setup.sh stop
     ```
 ## Flush Everything
-To Flush everything open new terminal, navigate to {root directory}/ucserver and run following command:
+To Flush everything open new terminal, navigate to {root directory}/ucserver and run following command:<br/>
     ```sh
     $ boomea-setup.sh flush
     ```